-Be Mindful’s mission is to make the practice of mindfulness accessible to the masses.
-Our goal is to improve access to mindfulness instruction for all.
+Be Mindful’s goal is to improve access to mindfulness instruction for all.
 We work closely with homeless shelters, shelters for abused women and children, community centers in low-income areas, veterans, and first responders (to name a few).

 A Partnership With the Community

 Our corporate clients, after completing a Be Mindful program, partner with local non-profits to provide mindfulness education to high-need, underserved communities.
 In this way, companies are not just improving employee wellbeing, but contributing to the community as a whole.
 This is both socially positive and encourages good business practices.